-As part of the University’s Great War Unknown War programme to mark the centenary of the First World War, a study day, ‘DAZZLE – Disguise and Disruption in War and Art’, will take place at Avenue Campus featuring specialist speakers on dazzle camouflage, and its relationship to modern art movements such as Vorticism, the study day complements a major exhibition at Lymington’s St Barbe Museum and Art Gallery, and a variety of activities planned to take place in Lymington and Southampton.
+As part of the University’s Great War Unknown War programme to mark the centenary of the First World War, a study day, ‘DAZZLE – Disguise and Disruption in War and Art’, featuring specialist speakers on dazzle camouflage, and its relationship to modern art movements such as Vorticism, the study day complements a major exhibition at Lymington’s St Barbe Museum and Art Gallery, and a variety of activities planned to take place in Lymington and Southampton.

 Southampton Armed Forces Day

 Southampton has a long military history and 2018 is the centenary year of the Royal Air Force, 100 years since the end of WW1 and the 10th anniversary of Armed Forces Day took place with a Parade and static displays including a Chieftain tank and entertainment to celebrate, support and thank our Armed Forces personnel.

 In support of Armed Forces day Southampton Tourist Guides Association offered FREE walks telling the story of Southampton in the Second World War.

 Join the Friends of Southampton Old Cemetery on this special themed guided walk.
 All walks start just inside the main gates at the end of Cemetery Road where parking is available.

 15 September 10am - 12noon